jprivillaso/vue-mini-state/README.md

 ## How does it work

 vue-mini-state relies on strings that represent the paths that will be used inside the state.
-For example: The path 'customer.street.number' represents the path to an object that looks like this:
+For example: The path *customer.street.number* represents the path to an object that looks like this:

 ```json
 state = {